Damaged Skin Barrier Guide

 Smart Ways to Personalize Your Damaged Skin Barrier Routine

-- Structure first, hydration second: if hydration improves feel but discomfort returns quickly, prioritize barrier-lipid repair.
+- Structure first, hydration second: if hydration feels good but tightness returns quickly, prioritize barrier-lipid repair.

-- Reduce active intensity: pause exfoliation and strong actives until tolerance and comfort stabilize.
+- Reduce active intensity: pause exfoliation and strong actives until comfort and tolerance stabilize.

-- Use masks as recovery tools: barrier masks support repair during flare-ups but do not replace daily moisturizer.
+- Use masks as recovery tools: masks can calm flare weeks but do not replace daily moisturizer.

 - Watch cleansing habits: stripping cleansers can undo repair progress even when other steps are correct.

-- Protect daily: consistent sunscreen use prevents ongoing barrier stress and supports long-term resilience.
+- Protect daily: consistent sunscreen use reduces ongoing stress and improves long-term resilience.

 Shop by Concern: Damaged Skin Barrier